 This study evaluated the utility of daytime PSG for diagnosing OSA in consecutive high-risk individuals, under the health and social support benefits scheme of India.
-The sensitivity of daytime PSG in diagnosing OSA was found to be 89.58% with an overall diagnostic accuracy of 89.8% for the study participants.
+The sensitivity of daytime PSG in diagnosing OSA was found to be 89.58%, with an overall diagnostic accuracy of 89.8% for the study participants.
 In these individuals, performing PSG during the daytime eliminates the need for an overnight stay and the concerns associated with it.
-This helps in reducing waiting-times for patients queuing-up for PSG testing by essentially half, since at least one daytime and one nighttime study can be performed on a single date.
-It is especially important for high patient-load centers in resource limited settings, such as ours.
-In case of a negative daytime PSG result, verification can be sought by performing a night-time study.
+This helps in reducing waiting times for patients queuing up for PSG testing by essentially half, since at least one daytime and one nighttime study can be performed on a single date.
+It is especially important for high patient-load centers in resource-limited settings, such as ours.
+In case of a negative daytime PSG result, verification can be sought by performing a nighttime study.

 We took the specificity of daytime PSG to be equivalent to nighttime PSG.
 All individuals detected with OSA on daytime PSG were counted as true positives.
 This was based on the results of earlier studies.
-Miyata and colleagues (2007) evaluated 108 patients with suspected SDB.
-[9] They performed daytime and nighttime PSGs for all 108 individuals and found the specificity of daytime

-PSG to be 100%.
+Miyata et al. (2007) evaluated 108 patients with suspected sleep disordered breathing.
+[9] They performed daytime and nighttime PSGs for all 108 individuals and found the specificity of daytime PSG to be 100%.
 They reported 81.0% sensitivity and 83.5% accuracy of daytime PSG.
-They evaluated the utility of daytime PSG for continuous positive airway pressure (CPAP) titration compared to nighttime PSG and found no significant difference [9].
-In a study by Mahakit and colleagues (2012) comparing daytime PSG to nighttime PSG, the sensitivity, specificity, PPV, and NPV were noted as 92%, 91.3%, 92%, and 91.3% respectively [10].
-Bosschieter and colleagues utilized daytime PSG to perform titration of upper airway stimulation therapy as an alternative to conventional overnight PSG.
-They found that 94% patients had a positive experience with the daytime study and titration was successful in evaluating the final therapeutic settings in 84% patients despite an overall lower sleep time [11].
+They evaluated the utility of daytime PSG for continuous positive airway pressure titration compared to nighttime PSG and found no significant difference [9].
+In a study by Mahakit et al. (2012) comparing daytime PSG to nighttime PSG, the sensitivity, specificity, positive predictive value, and NPV were noted as 92%, 91.3%, 92%, and 91.3%, respectively [10].
+Bosschieter et al. utilized daytime PSG to perform titration of upper airway stimulation therapy as an alternative to conventional overnight PSG.
+They found that 94% of patients had a positive experience with the daytime study, and titration was successful in evaluating the final therapeutic settings in 84% of patients despite an overall lower sleep time [11].
 The positive results of daytime PSG were also supported by studies conducted in the 20th century [20,21].
 Additional reasons also prompted us to not pursue a conventional nighttime PSG in patients diagnosed on the daytime test.
 Firstly, the scenario where an individual has OSA during daytime sleep and not nighttime sleep carries little biological plausibility.
 In the presence of symptoms, a positive daytime PSG necessitates treatment for OSA.
-Secondly, individuals were apprehensive for an overnight stay at the hospital during the COVID-19 pandemic.
-The frequent time-restrictions placed during the pandemic made access during evening hours difficult.
-Thirdly, multiple PSG sessions add to the burden in terms of resource utilization.
+Secondly, individuals were apprehensive about